beantkapoor786/16S-ITS-GUI/README.md

 ## How to Launch

 1. Click on `Code` in green and then download files using `Download ZIP`.
-2. Unzip and open the `app.R` file in Rstudio using the following command.
+2. Unzip and open the `dada2-16s-gui.R` file in Rstudio using the following command.

 ```r
 # From R console: